 Keep everything cold, especially the butter!

 I’ll be making some fun treats with this dough.
-I hope you give it a try also!
+Try our blueberry cream cheese Danish with it!

 Happy doughmaking!
 Theresa